CASE STUDY: Alexandra Kesler

 The design needed to feel like an extension of Alexandra’s visual world—calm, curated, and quietly powerful.
 I leaned into a minimal layout with generous white space, soft transitions, and a muted palette that allowed her photos to shine.
 Every design element, from the typography to the image spacing, was carefully considered to support a fluid, gallery-like experience that felt intuitive and immersive rather than flashy.

-CHALLENGES
+INSIGHTS & CHALLENGES

 SUMMARY